tonethar/IGME-330-Master/notes/4-adding-controls.md

 ## IV.
 Demo/Walkthrough

-- Enable the Play/Pause buttons:
+1) Enable the Play/Pause buttons:

     - declare and initialize a `paused` boolean
     - `setupUI()` helper function will enable the `btnPause` and `btnPlay` buttons
     - call `setupUI()` from `init()`
     - modify `update()` loop to utilize `paused` boolean
     - test it
     - now spam the **Play** button - the animation speeds up (unintentionally!):
       - you fix it! (this is a graded part of the HW)

-- Enable the "spray paint":
+2) Enable the "spray paint":

     - hook up `canvasClicked` to the `<canvas>` element and test it:
       - error!
 Let's fix it together
       - now we should see the logged coordinates when the canvas is clicked on
       - next we will draw 10 small random rectangles clustered around where we clicked the mouse:
         - if we start writing more calls to `ctx.beginPath()` and `ctx.rect()` etc we will be ***repeating a bunch of code***
         - sounds like it's time for a segue to create helper function to draw rectangles - we will return to getting the spray paint working in a little bit

-- Create a canvas helper function to draw rectangles - here's the function signature:
+3) Create a canvas helper function to draw rectangles - here's the function signature:

     - `drawRectangle(ctx,x,y,width,height,fillStyle="black",lineWidth=0,strokeStyle="black")`
     - note how we have allowed for *optional parameters* for `fillStyle`, `lineWidth` and `strokeStyle` by assigning default values
     - now let's implement this function
     - we'll use `ctx.save()` and `ctx.restore()` here - these will manipulate the canvas [*drawing state stack*](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Transformations) (see image below):
       - these commands will *save* ("push") and *restore* ("pop") the values of drawing state attributes (such as `fillStyle` and `lineWidth`).
 They also will save the values of canvas *transformations* (i.e. translate/rotate/scale - which we will cover soon)
     - now call the `drawRectangle(ctx,x,y,...)` function from `drawRandomRect(ctx)` and get rid of the other drawing code we had there
     - test it - everything should function as before

-- Now let's enable the spraypaint
+4) Now let's enable the spraypaint

-- Enable the checkbox
+5) Enable the checkbox

     - create a `createRectangles` boolean
     - add a `onclick` event handler to the checkbox
-  - write code so that the checkbox has to be checked for the spraypaint to work
+    - write code so that the checkbox has to be checked for the rectangles to be created

 <hr>